satyajit5007/chrome_extension-geekathon/README.md

 This extension is not affiliated with or endorsed by LinkedIn™ in any way.
 It is an independent project created for educational and productivity purposes.

-Contributing
-Contributions are welcome!
-If you have any ideas for improving the extension or encounter any issues, feel free to open an issue or submit a pull request on GitHub.
-See a problem?
-Please [file any issues here](https://github.com//satyajit5007/chrome_extension-geekathon/issues).

 This extension is not affiliated with or produced by LinkedIn™.
 I've gotten a lot of value from using LinkedIn™ in the past, and hope that this extension will help you use it even more effectively.

 ## Screenshots